OpenVidu/openvidu-loadtest/browser-emulator/README.md

 This app provides a simple **REST API** that will be used by **Load Test application** and it allows:
 * [Ping to instance](#ping-instance).
 Do ping to check if instance is ready.
 * [Initialize instance](#initialize-instance).
 Initialize monitoring stuffs like ElasticSearch env variables and Metricbeat container.
+This request also set the AWS public and secret keys for uploading the **video recordings files to S3** (just in case the test case includes recording).

 * [Create a participant](#create-participant) (`PUBLISHER` or `SUBSCRIBER`) **using a custom token** created by you or **creating a new token**.